pedro-hos/keycloak-dashbuilder/README.md

 quarkus.http.auth.permission.public.paths=/q/dev
 quarkus.http.auth.permission.public.policy=permit

-quarkus.oidc.credentials.secret=[C]
+quarkus.oidc.credentials.secret=[E]
 ```
 - [A] Your REST API base URL.
 For example: `http://localhost:8080/admin/realms/dashbuilder/`
+- [B] Keycloak metrics URL, using `--metrics-enabled=true`should be present at `/metrics`.
+For example: `http://localhost:8080/metrics`
+- [C] Keycloak health URL, using [keycloak-health-checks](https://github.com/thomasdarimont/keycloak-health-checks) as your SPI should be present at `/health/check`.
+For example: `http://localhost:8080/realms/dashbuilder/health/check`
-- [B] Your Keycloak REALM URL.
+- [D] Your Keycloak REALM URL.
 For exaple `http://localhost:8080/realms/dashbuilder`
-- [C] Secrect that you have copied before.
+- [E] Secrect that you have copied before.
 For example `oAQad2nZJRZNDHxC1j59LGpQrlYRBodn`

 You can retrieve the secret by `kcadm.sh` as following, where `$CID` is the created client id: